International car insurance

 If you’re planning to drive abroad, you’re going to need international car insurance.
 It works in the same way as the car insurance that you have at home, plus it gives you protection for driving overseas.

 Depending on the specifics of your car insurance policy, you may have a certain number of days’ worth of cover when driving abroad included in the policy, in which case, you may not need to add extra cover to drive abroad.
-It’s a chore, but reading your policy documents is a necessary evil here to make sure you’re fully covered before you set off.
+All UK car insurance provides the minimum third party cover to drive in EU countries, plus Andorra, Bosnia and Herzegovina, Iceland, Liechtenstein, Norway, Serbia and Switzerland.

-If your car insurance doesn’t cover driving abroad, you’ll need international car insurance.
+If your car insurance doesn’t cover you for driving in the country you’re going to, you’ll need international car insurance.
 This usually means paying a bit more to your insurer so that your policy fully covers you when you leave the UK.
 It’s worth getting all this sorted before you set off, as you can be asked for proof of insurance at the border of a country that you’re visiting and could even be denied entry after driving all that way.
-It’s rare and it’s cruel, but it can happen if you haven’t got the right insurance (or proof of it).
+It’s rare, but it can happen if you haven’t got the right insurance (or proof of it).

 How do I know if my car insurance covers me when driving abroad?

-The documents should specify whether your car is covered for driving abroad, for how long and what the level of cover is.
-If you’re having trouble finding the answer, don’t hesitate to get in touch with your car insurance provider’s customer service team.
-They’ll be able to get you up to speed on the ins and outs of your policy, and even add cover for driving abroad if your policy doesn’t include it already.
-The best plan of attack is to start researching in advance so you’re not scrambling for information the day before you set off, as you may need a Green Card and these can take up to 6 weeks to arrive.
+Your policy should specify whether your car is covered for driving abroad, for how long and what the level of cover is.
+If you’re having trouble finding the answer, ask your car insurer’s customer service team.
+They’ll be able to tell you – and even add cover for driving abroad if your policy doesn’t include it already.
+Start researching in advance so you’re not scrambling for information the day before you set off, as you may need a Green Card and these can take up to 6 weeks to arrive.